Four P’s of Project Management

 Article Thumbnail

 Project Management is a concept that encompasses four elements.
 They are the 4 P’s of Project Management.
-The level at which you understand these four principles and their position in the project lifecycle can have a great impact on the project’s success.
-As a Project Leader or Project Manager, you should understand these four principles.
+The level at which you understand these four principles and their position in the project lifecycle can greatly impact the project’s success.
+You should understand these four principles as a Project Leader or Project Manager.
 Apart from understanding yourself, you should ensure that your entire team understands them.
 In turn, it will play a big role in the elimination of potential bottlenecks.
 Also, understanding these principles will help meet your project objectives and goals.

 Understand the Project Lifecycle